Taesikkong/Taesikkong.github.io/_pages/about.md

 ---

 I am a research intern in the Department of Bio and Brain Engineering at KAIST.
 I am interested in how we can create and control touch sensations in a controllable and programmable way, and in how engineered devices can interface with the human nervous system.

+### Researcher at KAIST — Sensory Substitution & Haptic Actuators

+I am a research intern in the Department of Bio and Brain Engineering at KAIST.
+My research focuses on restoring the sense of touch for people who have lost tactile sensation in a limb — for example, upper-limb amputees using a prosthetic hand.
+By attaching arrays of electromagnetic actuators to intact skin on the back or wrist, I translate the prosthetic hand's interactions with real objects into tactile sensations the person can feel again, using the body's own sensory pathways.

 ## Research Interests

 - **Electromagnetic haptic actuation**: designing electromagnetic actuators that deliver tactile feedback